ian-multivac/ian-multivac.github.io/projects/automations/automations.md

 ## 10,000' View

 The general logic we'll use for this project can be applied to any given set of tools, but this automation only has a few steps.
-The automation:
+The flow:

 - listens for an incoming request using a webhook, then
 - makes a request to the airport's site, and